ramin32/Flask-AutoSaveFileField/README.md

 1. File is saved automatically without any work to your upload set.
 2. Populates your sqlalchemy object with a filename when using wtform's form.populate_obj(obj).
 2. Prepends a link to the uploaded file right before the file input widget with the 'file-url' css class.
+3. Does not clear out your existing upload if no file is uploaded on subsequent form submits.

 ```